awsdocs/amazon-cognito-developer-guide/doc_source/what-is-amazon-cognito.md

 See the diagram for a common Amazon Cognito scenario\.
 Here the goal is to authenticate your user, and then grant your user access to another AWS service\.

-1. In the first step, your app user signs in through a user pool and receives user pool tokens after a successful authentication\.
+1. In the first step your app user signs in through a user pool and receives user pool tokens after a successful authentication\.

 1. Next, your app exchanges the user pool tokens for AWS credentials through an identity pool\.